jdbirla/JD_JAVA_Learning/Java8Coding.md

         collect3.forEach((k, v) -> System.out.println(k + ": " + v));
         System.out.println("--------------------------------------------------------------");

 //2.
-WAP to a program to collect the employees by department and sort them by salary List<Employee> employees = EmployeeDatabase.getEmployees();
+WAP to a program to collect the employees by department and sort them by salary and collect in linkedhashmap List<Employee> employees = EmployeeDatabase.getEmployees();

         LinkedHashMap<String, List<Employee>> employeesByDeptSortedBySalary = employees.stream()